pranavRedBus/cse15l-lab-reports/LabReport1.md

 ```
 > Working directory: **/home**
 >
-> The `'cat'` command concatenates text from files, but since no file was given for it, there was nothing to print, leading to an empty line being printed.
+> The `cat` command concatenates text from files, but since no file was given for it, there was nothing to print, leading to an empty line being printed.
 >
 > Not error.